 For example, our Good Samaritan Fund provides financial support to qualified residents to help keep them at Canterbury when their resources have been exhausted.

-Kristie Arsens, Director of HR & Interim Director of Development, would be happy to meet or speak with you to answer your questions about financial giving opportunities.
-You may email her at email@example.com.
+Kim Clayton, Director of Fund Development, would be happy to meet or speak with you to answer your questions about financial giving opportunities.
+You may contact her at 248-674-5323 or email@example.com.

 GOOD SAMARITAN FUND

 Like the Good Samaritan who cared for a wounded man and paid for his stay at an inn while he recovered, Canterbury-on-the-Lake has a continued commitment to people in need.